pism/pism/doc/sphinx/technical/blatter-pattyn.rst

 number of unknowns from one level to the next (factor of 2 instead of 8 in the full multigrid approach).
-Our tests show that "aggressive" semi-coarsening (i.e. using coarsening factors larger than 2 and as high as 8) appears to be effective, allowing one to achieve similar reductions in the number of unknowns from one level to the next in the multigrid hierarchy.
+Our tests show that "aggressive" semi-coarsening (i.e. using coarsening factors larger than 2 and as high as 8) appears to be effective, allowing one to achieve similar reductions in the number of unknowns from one level to the next in a multigrid hierarchy.

 The second argument against semi-coarsening is deeper: spatial variations in the sliding